ctrl-alt-code-iot-hackathon/breaking-bits/README.md

 <h2>Drishti</h2>
-Drishti uses automated malaria screening using DL techniques could, therefore, serve as an effective diagnostic aid
+Drishti uses automated malaria screening using DL techniques this could serve as an effective diagnostic aid

 ## Malaria
 Diagnosis of malaria involves identification of malaria parasite or its antigens/products in the blood of the patient.
 Although this seems simple, the efficacy of the diagnosis is subject to many factors.
 The different forms of the four malaria species; the different stages of erythrocytic schizogony; the endemicity of different species; the population movements.